Аннотация

 Ключевые слова

-Lentils, germination, amino acid composition, biological value, total flavors, total analytic signal, the equilibrium gas phase
+Lentils, germination, amino acid composition, biological value, total flavors, total analytic signal, the equilibrium gas phaseВВЕДЕНИЕ

 <з>The lack of animal protein resources on the planet arose a long time ago, and a global protein deficit in human nutrition continues to grow.
-According to some experts, for example, over next 20 years, the shortage of meat will remain one of the global problems of mankind.
+According to some experts, for example, over next 20 years, the shortage of meat will remain one of the global problems of mankind.At the same time, in foreign and domestic technologies of obtaining food products, there is a positive experience in the complete or partial replacement of expensive and difficultly reproducible animal protein resources with vegetable ones, including meat and dairy products [1–3].

 The use of alternative sources of protein allows manufacturers to simultaneously solve economic and technological problems, such as reducing production costs, stabilizing and improving the quality of meat systems, increasing product yield, etc.